 “Ethan, do you think $5 per ‘A’ will be a nice reward for your great report card?”
 I asked.

-Pensive, he gave me the I’m-gonna-pull-one-over-on-you face and replied “Do you think I could get $2.50 for the ‘B’ grades?”
+Pensive, with heavy side-eye, he asks “Do you think I could get $2.50 for the ‘B’ grades?”
 (I swear he could have winked.)

 “This is not a negotiation.
 One does not negotiate with rewards.
 Nice try,” I laughed.